JoseIgnacioTamayo/SSHRemoteControl/README.md

 This tool is used for executing a set of pre-tested and well-known commands via SSH on a set of network devices, from a management station and later check the output files and log for processing.

+The **TASK** file, a simple text file in JSON or XML format, contains the login credentials as encrypted text.

-In order to easily create the **TASK** file, a STDIN/STDOUT scripts creates it for you, from the shell.
+In order to create your own **TASK** files with the credentials appropriately encrypted, an scripts creates it from STDIN/STDOUT.

-	python fileRemoteControl.py <TaskFile>
+	python taskCreator.py <TaskFile>

 Once created, the **TASK** files are easily maintanable, could be subject to version control (git or svn), and by text manipulation can be derived into similar scripts.
 This offers an option to dealing with CSV files.

+Another way to create your own **TASK** files is to take an existing one, making a copy and just changing the parameters.
+As the **TASK** is an structured text file, this would be easy.
+As per the encrypted credentials, use the previous script to obtain the encrypted text for a password:

+		python taskCreator.py -encrypt

 After the execution of any of the scripts above, a small summary or the **TASK** is written to *STDOUT* as: